 Write Lists

-If you are a beginner in English writing, or a beginner in journaling, then you need to start somewhere simple.
+If you are a beginner in English writing or a beginner in journaling, then you need to start somewhere simple.
 It’s no use trying to write a novel at this stage.

-So I suggest you start with lists.
 You can write lists of things you need to do on one particular day.
 It’s a good starting point.

 It could look something like this: